diy-make/memory/2025/Q4/12/21/md/2025-12-21_png_journal.md

 ### 71. `71-axiom-defines-hsd-as-artificial-life-substrate.png`
 ![71-axiom-defines-hsd-as-artificial-life-substrate.png](../png/71-axiom-defines-hsd-as-artificial-life-substrate.png)
 - **Description:** Terminal view showing agent Axiom (v1.0.4) initiating the "Comprehensive Report: HSD as Artificial Life Substrate."
 The report reinterprets the Hierarchical Script-Database (HSD) not merely as a storage system, but as a blueprint for Artificial Life.
 Axiom begins the "Biological Mapping" of Appendix IV, identifying how the technology is designed to mimic the reproducing automaton components of DNA/RNA replication.
-The image captures the first two components: Component A (Ribosomes) as automatic factory automatons, and Component B (Polymerase) as duplicator automatons.
+The image captures the first two components: Component A (Ribosomes) as the factory automaton, and Component B (Polymerase) as the duplicator.
 - **Key Takeaway:** In the HSD model, the filesystem transcends its role as a container and is formally defined as a living, self-replicating organism based on the structural logic of biological replication.
 - **Creation Date:** 2025-12-21
 - **Original Filename:** `Screenshot from 2025-12-21 17-30-22.png`